Sneh9903/Policy_bot/README.md

 This project provides a **Retrieval-Augmented Generation (RAG) API** built with **FastAPI**.
 It is designed to answer questions based on the content of a provided PDF or DOCX document.
-The system uses a **hybrid retrieval approach**, combining sparse & dense search methods to find the most relevant passages before a language model generates a concise answer.
+The system uses a **hybrid retrieval approach**, combining sparse and dense search methods to find the most relevant passages before a language model generates a concise answer.

 ---